CONCACAF: Membership relation

 Elections at the CONCACAF Congress are mandated with a one-member, one-vote rule.
 The North American Football Union is the smallest association union in the region with only three members, but its nations have strong commercial and marketing support from sponsors and they are the most populous nations in the region.

-The Caribbean Football Union has the ability to outvote NAFU and UNCAF with less than half of its membership.
+The Caribbean Football Union has the power to outvote NAFU and UNCAF with less than half of its membership.
 Consequently, there is a fractious relationship between members of CFU, UNCAF and NAFU.
 This provoked former Acting-President Alfredo Hawit to lobby for the CONCACAF Presidency to be rotated between the three unions in CONCACAF in 2011.

 Trinidad's Jack Warner presided over CONCACAF for 21 years, and there was little that non-Caribbean nations could do to elect an alternative.
 Under Warner, the CFU members voted together as a unit with Warner acting as a party whip.
 It happened with such regularity that sports political commentators referred to the CFU votes as the "Caribbean bloc" vote.
 Warner rejected the idea in 1993 of merging several smaller nations' national teams into a Pan-Caribbean team.
 His reasoning was that the nations were more powerful politically when separate than when together.
 He commented that "being small is never a liability in this sport".